tymyrddin/blue/source/docs/home/computer/check.md

 ## Why this matters in 2025

-* Fileless malware runs in memory, avoiding detection—Task Manager is your last line of defence.
+* Fileless malware runs in memory, avoiding detection.
+Task Manager is your last line of defence.
-* Crypto miners drain your CPU silently—catch them before your PC sounds like a jet engine.
+* Crypto miners drain your CPU silently.
+Catch them before your PC sounds like a jet engine.
-* Spyware hides behind fake "Windows Update" processes—always verify.
+* Spyware hides behind fake "Windows Update" processes.
+Always verify.

 TL;DR: Be the bouncer.
 If a process can’t explain why it’s there, kick it out. 🔥